d2l-ai/d2l-en/chapter_introduction/index.md

 # Introduction
 :label:`chap_introduction`

 Until recently, nearly every computer program that you might interact with on an ordinary day was coded up as a rigid set of rules specifying precisely how it should behave.
 Say that we wanted to write an application to manage an e-commerce platform.
 After huddling around a whiteboard for a few hours to ponder the problem, we might settle on the broad strokes of a working solution, for example:
 (i) users interact with the application through an interface running in a web browser or mobile application;
-(ii) our application interacts with a commercial-grade database engine to keep track of each user's state and maintain records of historical transactions; and (iii) at the heart of our application, the *business logic* (you might say, the *brains*) of our application spells out in methodical a set of rules that map every conceivable circumstance to the corresponding action that our program should take.
+(ii) our application interacts with a commercial-grade database engine to keep track of each user's state and maintain records of historical transactions;
+and (iii) at the heart of our application, the *business logic* (you might say, the *brains*) of our application spells out a set of rules that map every conceivable circumstance to the corresponding action that our program should take.

 To build the brains of our application, we might enumerate all the common events